 - DO understand that there are seller limits.
 If you are just starting out on eBay, you will likely have a selling limit of 10 items and $500 at a time.

 - DO pay attention to the type of listing you use. eBay allows you to list products for auction or for a fixed price.
 Try out both to see which one works best for specific products.
+Check out these eBay auction selling tips to improve your success!

 - DO use descriptive keywords in the title and product description to help buyers find your items.